ikmb/esga/docs/usage.md

 #### `--pri_rnaseq <int>` [ 4 (default) ]
 Priority of RNAseq-based hints for Augustus gene predictions.
 Higher priority hints are considered first and override lower-priority hints.

+#### `--pri_wiggle <int>` [ 2 (default) ]
+Read coverage from RNA-seq experiments may be used to help AUGUSTUS in particular predict acurate UTRs and/or isoforms.
+Higher priority hints are considered first and override lower-priority hints.

-### 6. How to tune the speed of the pipeline - data splitting
+### 5. How to tune the speed of the pipeline - data splitting

 One of the advantages of using Nextflow is that it allows you to speed up a pipeline by splitting some of the input files into smaller chunks before running specific programs.
 Then that program can be run on each smaller chunk in parallel in a compute cluster.
 When all instances of the program are finished, Nextflow can correctly put together all the results in a single output for that program.
 Depending on the size and contiguity of your target genome and the size of the evidence data, you may want to tweak one or several of the parameters below.
 If unsure, leave at the defaults.

-#### `--nblast` [ default = 500 ]
+#### `--nblast` [ default = 200 ]
-Number of sequences in each Blast job.
-Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.
+Number of sequences in each protein alignment job.

-#### `--nexonerate` [ default = 200 ]
-Number of alignments to compute in each Exonerate job.
 Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.

 #### `--npart_size` [ default = 200000000 ]
 Size in bp of the pieces into which the genome is split for parallelization optimization.
 By default, this is set to `200000000`, i.e. 200Mb.
 This function will *not* break scaffolds, but simply tries to distribute the